 Kebabs - Kebabs have been around for a while now, but as owners and operators look for protein options that allow for better portion, cost, and food waste control, kebabs have seen a renaissance.
 Kebabs are also portable: According to GrubHub, kebabs were in the top three delivery foods this past year.

-Spice blends – Spice blends offer a way for operators, chefs, and kitchen managers to leverage rich Middle Eatern flavors while making a flavor profile unique to your restaurant.
+Spice blends – Spice blends offer a way for operators, chefs, and kitchen managers to use rich Middle Eatern flavors while making a flavor profile unique to your restaurant.

-A wide-scale re-examination of kids’ menus – Millennial diners are health-conscious, favoring sustainably, locally sourced ingredients, and emphasize the need for an ethical approach to food systems.
+A wide-scale re-examination of kids’ menus.
+Millennial diners are health-conscious, favoring sustainably, locally sourced ingredients, and an emphasis on the need for an ethical approach to food systems.
 By 2026, 80% of Millennials will be parents, meaning they will influence the future of kid's menus around the country.
 Big brands like McDonald’s have responded by removing antibiotics and artificial ingredients from their kids menu.

-Menu items that look good in a video – in 2018 sparkle, glitter, and rainbow reigned supreme from Starbucks's Unicorn Frappuccino to rainbow bagels.
+Menu items that look good in a video.
+In 2018, sparkle, glitter, and rainbow reigned supreme in viral menu items, from Starbucks's Unicorn Frappuccino to rainbow bagels.
 These menu items played to consumer demand for Instagrammable foods.
 Video, boomerangs, and gifs have overtaken simple photos in popularity, and diners have since pivoted to demanding food that looks great in a video.
 Butterfly pea flower is a great option: Yard House is currently using it as a key ingredient in their Magic Margarita.
 When added to alcohol, butterfly pea flower causes the cocktail to change color.

 Convenience stores, stores with checkout-free shopping, and even retailers like clothing and book stores are intensifying their efforts to steal meal occasions and snack sales from traditional restaurants.
 So we’re back at the learning center again this morning to understand the impact retail is having on customer traffic to restaurants.

-Jackson says the real profit-driver for convenience stores these days is food service, which is why restaurateurs might increasingly see their customers purchasing food from other establishments.
+Jackson says the real profit-driver for convenience stores these days is food service, which is why restaurateurs might increasingly see their customers purchasing food from retail and quick-service convenience establishments.

 Frank says 78% of baby boomers say they visit convenience stores once a month, but that same percent of Millennials and Gen Z say they visit convenience stores once a week.
 This is why convenience stores are becoming a competitive threat to restaurants.